pemcg/mastering-automation-addendum-for-cloudforms-4.6/generic_objects_introduction/chapter.md

 ### Methods

 One or more methods can be specified in the class definition if required.
 The methods themselves are defined in the Automate Datastore in a generic object-specific class under _/GenericObject/ClassName_.
-The methods and their associated instances must be named as they appear in the generic object class definition (see ...)
+The methods and their associated instances must be named as they appear in the generic object class definition (see screenshot [Generic Object Methods in the Automation Datastore](#i2))

 ![Generic Object Methods in the Automation Datastore](images/screenshot2.png)